-To safeguard both children and adults, a risk assessment in relation to the specific nature and implications of one to one work should always be undertaken.
+To safeguard both children and adults, a risk assessment in relation to the specific nature and implications of one-to-one work should always be undertaken.
 Each assessment should account for the individual needs of each child and should be reviewed regularly.

-Arranging to meet with children from the school away from the work premises should not be permitted unless the necessity for this is clear and approval is obtained from the headteacher/senior member of staff, the child and their parents/carers.
+Arranging to meet with children from the school away from the work premises should not be permitted unless the necessity for this is clear and approval is obtained from the Executive Headteacher/Head of School, the child, and their parents/carers.

 - ensure that wherever possible there is visual access and/or an open door in one-to-one situations - avoid use of 'engaged' or equivalent signs wherever possible.
-Such signs may create an opportunity for secrecy or the interpretation of secrecy - · always report any situation where a child becomes distressed or angry - consider the needs and circumstances of the child involved
+Such signs may create an opportunity for secrecy or the interpretation of secrecy

+- always report any situation where a child becomes distressed or angry - consider the needs and circumstances of the child involved